PseudoPau/ThesisLog/Writing/Operational Manual.md

 Due: **W10** 20230123

 ## Assignment 02 ##
 The model has been displaced as an image or object which imitates the designed objectyet-to-be.
-In a sense everything becomes a potential model.*Mar*
+In a sense everything becomes a potential model.*Mark Cousins*

 This component centered
 ### Design Methods ###
 ### Design Technics ###